 In March, after an uprising against the "godless" government in Ankara breaks out in the Kurdish region in southeastern Turkey, Atatürk hastily organises the passage of the Maintenance of Order Law.

-The law, which gives the government emergency powers for the next four years and allows it to outlaw organisations it deems to be subversive, will be used to suppress opponents of Atatürk's reforms.
+The law, which gives the government emergency powers for the next four years and allows it to outlaw organisations it deems to be subversive, is used to suppress opponents of Atatürk's reforms.

 1926 - Atatürk oversees the dissolution of the CUP after some its remaining members are accused of plotting his assassination.
 Following an investigation into the plot, 15 of Atatürk's political opponents are hanged.
 Others are sent into exile.

 1927 - Atatürk is reelected as president.
-He will remain in the position right up to his death, with his term being extended in 1931 and 1935.
+He remains in the position right up to his death, with his term being extended in 1931 and 1935.

 1928 - Turkey is declared a secular state on 10 April.
 Islam is dropped as the state's official religion.